Chester Bennington: Other works

 In 2005, Bennington appeared on "Walking Dead", the lead single from turntablist Z-Trip's debut album Shifting Gears.
 Bennington also made a surprise guest appearance during Z-Trip's performance at the Coachella Valley Music and Arts Festival in 2005.
 Bennington re-recorded the Mötley Crüe song "Home Sweet Home" as a duet with the band as a charity single for the victims of Hurricane Katrina in the fall of 2005.
 He also joined Alice in Chains and performed the song "Man in the Box" at KROQ's Inland Invasion Festival in 2006.
 Bennington performed with Kings of Chaos during their six-show 2016 concert tour.

-Bennington recorded a track for Slash's 2010 eponymous debut solo album entitled "Crazy" but it was blocked from release.
+In 2007, he was featured on Young Buck's song "Slow Ya Roll" from his Buck The World album.
+Bennington recorded a track for Slash's 2010 eponymous debut solo album entitled "Crazy" but it was blocked from release due to his commitments to Linkin Park with Slash stating that the band "wasn't having it".
 Slash rerecorded it with Lemmy on vocals and the retitled "Doctor Alibi" was added instead.
 In May 2021, a snippet of the original Bennington track was finally released.